 Babies should be fed exclusively breast milk or infant formula for the first 6 months of their lives, at which point you can start to introduce solid foods, though breast milk or formula should remain the main drink.
-If you are bottle-feeding your infant, and he or she has a cows' milk protein allergy, your doctor can recommend a hypoallergenic, cows’ milk protein-free formula.
+If you are bottle-feeding your infant, and they have a cows' milk protein allergy, your doctor can recommend a hypoallergenic, cows’ milk protein-free formula.

 Extensively hydrolysed formulas (eHFs): About 90% of infants with a cows' milk protein allergy can tolerate extensively hydrolysed formulas.
 Although these are based on cows' milk, so the nutrient content is the same as normal infant formulas, they have been extensively broken down into tiny parts so that the child's immune system is less likely to recognise the protein.
 There are a number of products available, and your doctor or dietitian will be able to recommend an appropriate one for your child.